 Category Criteria for Use in DWPs Date developed Model must have been developed reflecting current conditions or have been updated to reflect current conditions unless otherwise accepted by the District to be used for DWPs.
 Regulatory acceptance Model must be the current regulatory model for watershed or otherwise accepted by the District to be used as a part of DWPs.
-Data development requirements Documentation of H&H model data are available and show that the data were developed to be consistent with District and IDNR-OWR minimum standards.
-Calibration requirements Must have been calibrated to a network of rainfall and stream monitoring of Calibration must be documented and show that minimum District standard Alternatively, radar derived precipitation could be used as approved by the Exceptions to the calibration requirement must be approved by the District Consistency with District modeling application requirements Must have been developed using a modeling application that meets the District's minimum requirements, or is otherwise approved by the District.
+Data development re- quirements Documentation of H&H model data are available and show that the data were devel- oped to be consistent with District and IDNR-OWR minimum standards.
+Calibration require- ments Must have been calibrated to a network of rainfall and stream monitoring gauges.
+Calibration must be documented and show that minimum District standards were met.
+Alternatively, radar derived precipitation could be used as approved by the District.
+Exceptions to the calibration requirement must be approved by the District.
+Consistency with Dis- trict modeling applica- tion requirements Must have been developed using a modeling application that meets the District's minimum requirements, or is otherwise approved by the District.